Adasqu/simple-server-framework/README.md

 # **Simple Server Framework**

-Simple and fast framework to serve API with Fastify and some usefull plugins.
+Simple and fast framework to serve API with Fastify and some usefull plugins to create simple API webserwer (and some simple front).

 ## **TODO LIST**